joshua-neizer/CISC327-Final-Project/architecture/design.md

 A custom linter configuration will also be created from the default template, such that style rules can be adjusted to the team's preference and application.
+PyLint's scoring system will be used to ensure code meets clarity objectives as only code with a score of **9/10 or higher** is acceptable.

 ### Code Style Examples
 * Snake case for variable names
 * Using four spaces for indentation
-* Limit all lines to a maximum of 79 characters
 * All constant variables have format `CONSTANT_NAME`
 * All boolean values have format `is_NAME`
 * All lists variables are plural, .i.e `users`